 The International Double Degree Program allows UFSC undergraduate students and those from higher education institutions abroad to obtain a double degree recognized by UFSC and the foreign university, upon completion of the studies, under the terms of the specific agreement and the provisions of the Normative Resolution no. 37/CUn/2013.

 Currently, the process gets started by an undergraduate program and undergoes approval by several university bodies.
-See more at the Prorectorate for Graduate Studies’ (PROGRAD) website.
+See more at the Prorectorate for Undergraduate Studies and Basic Education (PROGRAD) website.

 With the increase in demand for double degrees, a commission was created at UFSC to review the current process, propose improvements, prepare a new draft for the specific agreement and update the current Resolution, which is dated 2013.
 All this work is being carried out to optimize the process and allow for more undergraduate students at UFSC to be able to apply for the program, in addition to fostering the university’s internalization process.